Surety Bond Iowa

 The hiring project manager is protected from poor contractor performance by the bonding mechanism, since failure to abide by a bond’s terms would entitle the manager to make a claim and receive monetary compensation.
 Government organizations have that same obligation to protect their taxpayers, who supply the funding for the many projects initiated by governments at all levels, from the federal level down to local townships.

-It’s fairly easy for a contractor to purchase a surety bond, assuming that he/she knows exactly which type of surety bond is required as a condition of employment.
-There are many surety companies which can issue bonds for the state of Iowa, including NFP Surety, one of the largest and most trusted sureties in the business.
+It’s fairly easy for a contractor to purchase a surety, assuming that he/she knows exactly which type of surety is required as a condition of employment.
+There are many surety companies which can issue bonds for (the state of) Iowa, including NFP Surety, one of the largest and most trusted sureties in the business.
 You’ll love our bonding process…we are sure of it!
 We’ve been bonding Iowa since 1984, with no plans to stop anytime soon.

-NFP Surety provides affordable Iowa surety bonds and fidelity bond insurance.
+Surety by NFP provides affordable Iowa surety bonds and fidelity bond insurance.
 Every bond is prepared on a specific IA bond form, as prescribed by the entity requiring the bonding (known as the Obligee).
 Below is a list of Iowa bonding types that are commonly requested in Iowa.

-Apply for your Iowa surety bond now by completing our online application.
+Apply for your bond now by completing our online application.
 Call us today to learn how to get bonded in Iowa.